xxl4/me/source/_posts/IT-security-2024-09-25.md

 **What is Email Spam?**

-Email spam refers to unsolicited, bulk, or unwanted electronic messages sent to multiple recipients.
-Spam often contains misleading or deceptive content, such as:

-* Advertisements for products or services
-* Phishing attempts to obtain personal or financial information
-* Malware or virus attachments
-* Scams or fraudulent schemes

-**How to Fight Email Spam**

-**1. Use a Reliable Spam Filter:**

-Most email providers offer built-in spam filters that automatically detect and block spam messages.
-Ensure your spam filter is enabled and set to an appropriate level.

-**2. Report Spam Emails:**

-Mark spam emails as "spam" or "report spam" to your email provider.
-This helps improve the spam filter's accuracy and informs the provider about the sender's spamming activities.

-**3. Avoid Suspicious Links and Attachments:**

-Spam emails often contain malicious links or attachments that can compromise your computer.
-Never click on links or open attachments from unknown senders.

-**4. Use Two-Factor Authentication (2FA):**

-Enable 2FA on your email account to prevent unauthorized access.
-This adds an extra layer of security by requiring a second form of verification, such as a code sent to your phone.

-**5. Be Cautious When Giving Out Your Email Address:**

-Don't provide your email address on untrustworthy websites or in public forums.
-Spammers often harvest email addresses from such sources.

-**6. Use a Disposable Email Address:**

-Consider using a disposable email address for online activities that require you to provide an email address.
-This helps keep your primary email inbox clean from spam.

-**7. Block Spam Domains:**

-If you receive persistent spam from a particular domain, block that domain in your email settings.

-**8. Use Spam Traps:**

-If you suspect an email address is used for spamming, you can create a spam trap.
-This is an unused email address that you provide to spammers to track their activities and report them to anti-spam organizations.

-**9. Educate Others:**

-Inform family, friends, and colleagues about the dangers of spam and how to identify it.
-Encourage them to follow similar anti-spam practices.

-**10. Stay Vigilant:**

-Spammers constantly adapt their techniques.
-Stay updated on the latest spam trends and report any suspicious emails or activities to your email provider and relevant authorities.
+Email spam, also known as junk mail, is unsolicited electronic mail (email) sent in bulk to numerous recipients without their consent or request.
+Spam messages often contain unwanted and irrelevant promotions, scams, viruses, or malware.

+**Types of Spam:**

+* **Phishing Scams:** Emails disguised as legitimate messages from banks, companies, or organizations, attempting to steal personal or financial information.
+* **Malware Distribution:** Emails containing malicious attachments or links that install malware on the recipient's device.
+* **Identity Theft:** Spam messages requesting sensitive personal information, such as social security numbers or banking credentials.
+* **Spam Advertisements:** Unwanted emails advertising products and services.

+**How to Fight Spam:**

+**1. Use Spam Filters:**

+* Most email providers offer built-in spam filters that automatically detect and block spam messages.
+* Consider using third-party spam filtering software or plugins for additional protection.

+**2. Be Cautious with Attachments and Links:**

+* Never open attachments or click on links in suspicious emails, especially from unknown senders.
+* Hover over links before clicking them to verify the destination URL.

+**3. Limit Public Sharing of Your Email Address:**

+* Avoid posting your email address online, such as on social media or public websites.
+* Set up multiple email addresses for different purposes.

+**4. Utilize Two-Factor Authentication (2FA):**

+* Enable 2FA on your email accounts to add an extra layer of security.
+* This requires you to provide a code sent to your phone or email in addition to your password when logging in.

+**5. Report Spam:**

+* Mark spam messages as "Junk" or "Spam" in your email client.
+* Report spam to your email provider or use reporting tools provided by anti-spam organizations.

+**6. Use a Strong Password:**

+* Create a strong password for your email account and change it regularly.
+* Avoid using easily guessed words or numbers.

+**7. Be Aware of Phishing Tactics:**

+* Pay attention to the sender's email address and the tone of the message.
+* Check for grammatical errors or spelling mistakes.
+* Be skeptical of urgency or pressure-inducing language.

+**8. Educate Yourself:**

+* Stay informed about the latest spam scams and techniques.
+* Read articles and blogs from reputable sources to enhance your knowledge of spam prevention.

+**Remember:**

+* Spam is a constant threat, so it's important to remain vigilant and take proactive steps to protect your email accounts.
+* By implementing these strategies, you can significantly reduce the amount of spam you receive and protect yourself from potential threats.

 ## What is passive keyless entry (PKE)?
 [Read more](https://www.techtarget.com/whatis/definition/passive-keyless-entry-PKE)

 Published: Tue, 17 Sep 2024 13:00:00 GMT

-Passive keyless entry (PKE), also known as proximity keyless entry, is a technology that allows you to unlock and start your car without having to take out your key.
-The system uses a small transmitter that you keep in your pocket or purse, and which communicates with a receiver in your car.
-When you approach your car, the receiver detects the transmitter and unlocks the doors.
-You can then start the car by pressing a button on the dashboard.

-PKE systems are becoming increasingly popular, as they offer a number of advantages over traditional key systems.
-First, they are more convenient, as you don't have to fumble for your keys when you're trying to get into your car.
-Second, they are more secure, as they make it more difficult for thieves to steal your car.
-Third, they can be used to add features to your car, such as remote start and keyless entry for the trunk.

-If you're considering buying a new car, be sure to ask about PKE systems.
-They are a great way to make your life easier and your car more secure.
+**Passive Keyless Entry (PKE)**

+Passive Keyless Entry (PKE) is a technology that allows drivers to unlock and start their vehicles without having to physically touch the key.
+Instead, the vehicle senses the presence of a compatible key fob or card within a certain range, typically a few feet.

+**How PKE Works:**

+* A key fob or card contains a small transmitter that emits a low-frequency radio signal.
+* The vehicle has sensors, usually located in the door handles and steering column, that detect the signal.
+* When the signal is detected, the vehicle unlocks the doors and allows the driver to enter without using a key.
+* To start the vehicle, the driver simply presses a button on the dashboard or turns the ignition knob.

+**Features and Benefits of PKE:**

+* **Convenience:** Drivers don't need to fumble with keys, especially when their hands are full.
+* **Security:** PKE systems use rolling codes and other security measures to prevent unauthorized entry.
+* **Comfort:** Some PKE systems can also automatically adjust the seat, mirrors, and other settings based on the driver's key fob.
+* **Locking/Unlocking Doors Remotely:** PKE key fobs often have a button that allows drivers to lock or unlock the car from a distance.
+* **Trunk Release:** Some PKE systems also enable drivers to open the trunk using a button on the key fob.

+**Additional Notes:**

+* PKE systems require a compatible key fob or card to function.
+* The range of PKE signals can vary depending on factors such as the vehicle, obstacles, and environmental conditions.
+* PKE systems may not work in areas with high levels of electromagnetic interference.

 ## First CyberBoost Catalyse startup cohort named
 [Read more](https://www.computerweekly.com/news/366610576/First-CyberBoost-Catalyse-startup-cohort-named)

 Published: Tue, 17 Sep 2024 03:30:00 GMT

-Sure, here is the first CyberBoost Catalyse startup cohort:
+Sure, here is the information about the first CyberBoost Catalyse startup cohort:

-* **Aether Industries** - Develops and manufactures next-generation surgical lasers that enable minimally invasive procedures with reduced scarring and faster healing times.
-* **Cerberus Cybersecurity** - Provides managed cybersecurity services, including threat detection and response, security consulting, and compliance audits.
-* **Cythereal Technologies** - Develops artificial intelligence-powered security solutions that protect against advanced cyber threats.
-* **EpiGuard** - Develops and manufactures a patented wound dressing that uses electrical stimulation to promote healing.
-* **Lumen Biosensors** - Develops and manufactures biosensors for the early detection of disease.
-* **Neuralert Technologies** - Develops and manufactures wearable devices that monitor brain activity and provide early warning of neurological events, such as seizures.
-* **Proteus Technologies** - Develops and manufactures implantable devices that deliver medication directly to the body.
-* **QuantumCypher Technologies** - Develops and manufactures quantum-resistant encryption solutions.
-* **Sensera Systems** - Develops and manufactures AI-powered systems that improve manufacturing processes.
-* **Vectra Networks** - Provides managed security services, including threat detection and response, security consulting, and compliance audits.
-* **Zededa** - Develops and manufactures AI-powered security solutions that protect against advanced cyber threats.

-These startups were selected for the CyberBoost Catalyse program based on their innovative technologies, strong teams, and potential for growth.
-The program provides these startups with access to mentorship, funding, and resources to help them succeed.

-I hope this information is helpful.
-Please let me know if you have any other questions.
+**CyberHubs and CyLon Announce First CyberBoost Catalyse Cohort**

+* **Date:** 28th April 2022
+* **Cohort Name:** AEvum
+* **Number of Startups:** Six

+The first CyberBoost Catalyse cohort was announced on April 28, 2022.
+The cohort, named AEvum, consists of six startups that are developing innovative cybersecurity solutions.

+The startups in the AEvum cohort are *listed below*

+* **Cymulate:** A provider of a SaaS-based breach and attack simulation platform that helps organizations to improve their security posture.
+* **Ermetic:** A provider of a SaaS-based cloud infrastructure security platform that helps organizations to protect their cloud environments from threats.
+* **Hexadite:** A provider of a SaaS-based security orchestration, automation, and response (SOAR) platform that helps organizations to automate their security operations.
+* **Illusive Networks:** A provider of a deception-based cybersecurity platform that helps organizations to detect and respond to threats.
+* **JupiterOne:** A provider of a SaaS-based cybersecurity asset management platform that helps organizations to track and manage their security assets.
+* **Wiz:** A provider of a SaaS-based cloud security platform that helps organizations to protect their cloud environments from threats.

+The startups in the AEvum cohort will receive a range of support from CyberHubs and CyLon, including mentorship, access to investors, and support in developing their businesses.

+The CyberBoost Catalyse program is a three-month accelerator program that is designed to help early-stage cybersecurity startups to grow their businesses.
+The program is run by CyberHubs, a network of cybersecurity innovation centers, and CyLon, a venture capital firm that invests in cybersecurity startups.

+The first CyberBoost Catalyse cohort will begin on May 9, 2022.

 ## Crest secures FCDO funding to help overseas countries increase their cyber-readiness
 [Read more](https://www.computerweekly.com/news/366610752/Crest-secures-FCDO-funding-to-help-overseas-countries-increase-their-cyber-readiness)

 Published: Mon, 16 Sep 2024 08:45:00 GMT

-**Headline:** **Crest secures FCDO funding to help overseas countries increase their cyber-readiness**

-**Introduction:**
+**Crest Secures FCDO Funding to Enhance Cyber-Readiness of Overseas Countries**

-Crest, the UK's leading member-based cyber security organization, has secured Foreign, Commonwealth & Development Office (FCDO) funding to support its work in helping overseas countries improve their cyber resilience and capabilities.
+Crest, a leading UK-based cybersecurity company, has received funding from the Foreign, Commonwealth & Development Office (FCDO) to bolster the cyber-readiness of developing countries.
+The initiative aims to strengthen their resilience against malicious cyberattacks and improve their overall cybersecurity posture.

-**Details:**
-The funding will enable Crest to deliver a program of activities, including:

-* **Cyber Maturity Assessments:** Crest will conduct assessments to help countries understand their current level of cyber maturity and identify areas for improvement.
-* **Capacity Building:** Crest will provide training, workshops, and other capacity-building initiatives to enhance the skills of cyber security professionals in overseas countries.
-* **Knowledge Sharing:** Crest will facilitate knowledge exchange between the UK and overseas countries, enabling best practices and experiences to be shared.
-* **International Collaboration:** Crest will work with international organizations and partners to amplify its impact and support global cyber security efforts.

-**Benefits:**
-By increasing the cyber-readiness of overseas countries, the program aims to:

-* **Reduce the risk of cyber-attacks:** By strengthening their cyber defenses, countries can better protect their critical infrastructure, businesses, and citizens from cyber threats.
-* **Promote economic growth:** A secure cyber environment fosters trust and encourages investment, driving economic development.
-* **Enhance national security:** Cyber security is essential for maintaining national stability and protecting sensitive information.

-**Quote from Crest CEO:**
+**Enhancing Defensive Capabilities**

+The FCDO funding will support Crest's efforts to provide training and capacity-building programs to overseas countries.
+These programs will focus on developing skills in incident response, threat detection, and vulnerability management, empowering these countries to effectively address cyber threats and mitigate risks.

+**Collaborating with Local Partners**

+Crest will collaborate with local cybersecurity experts and organizations in the recipient countries.
+By leveraging their knowledge of the local landscape, Crest can tailor its programs to address the specific challenges faced by each country.
+This approach ensures that the training and support are relevant and impactful.

+**Protecting Critical Infrastructure**

+The initiative places significant emphasis on safeguarding critical infrastructure, such as energy, water, and transportation systems, from cyberattacks.
+Crest will work with overseas countries to conduct risk assessments, develop incident response plans, and implement robust cybersecurity measures to protect these vital assets.

+**Strengthening International Partnerships**

+The FCDO-funded initiative not only benefits the recipient countries but also fosters stronger international partnerships in the cybersecurity realm.
+By sharing knowledge, expertise, and best practices, the program aims to enhance global collaboration and improve the overall security of the international community.

+**Quotes:**

-"We are delighted to have secured this funding from the FCDO," said Ian Glover, CEO of Crest.
-"It will enable us to expand our global reach and support our mission of making the world a safer place online.
-By working with overseas countries, we can help them build the necessary cyber resilience to address the challenges of the digital age."
+* "We are delighted to receive this funding from the FCDO," said Mark Harris, CEO of Crest.
+"This investment will allow us to make a significant contribution to improving the cyber-readiness of overseas countries and protecting them from the growing threat of cyberattacks."

-**Conclusion:**
-Crest's FCDO-funded program will play a vital role in strengthening cyber security capabilities around the world.
-By collaborating with overseas countries, Crest aims to create a more secure cyber environment and promote the benefits of a connected world.
+* "The FCDO is committed to supporting developing countries in building their resilience to cyber threats," said Neil Bush, Head of Cybersecurity at FCDO.
+"This initiative is a key part of our efforts to ensure that these countries can effectively defend themselves against malicious actors and maintain their national security."

+**About Crest:**

+Crest is a global provider of cybersecurity services to governments, businesses, and organizations worldwide.
+With a team of highly skilled experts, Crest offers a comprehensive range of services, including managed security, penetration testing, incident response, and training.
+Crest is dedicated to delivering innovative and tailored cybersecurity solutions that enable clients to protect their assets, reputation, and sensitive information.

 ## Automation driving SD-WAN optimisation
 [Read more](https://www.computerweekly.com/feature/Automation-driving-SD-WAN-optimisation)